 PSIC 6350.
 SOCIO-EMOTIONAL ASSESSMENT OF CHILDREN AND ADOLESCENTS.
 Four credit hours.
 Four hours of lecture per week.
-Prerequisites: PSIC 6320 Cognitive Assessment and PSIC 6035 Diagnostic Models for Academic, Behavioral, and Emotional Disorders in Children and Adolescents.
+Prerequisites: PSIC 6320 and PSIC 6035.

 Study of the theoretical and applied aspects of techniques used in evaluating the social and emotional functioning of children and adolescents with socioemotional disorders.
 Emphasis on the discussion of the conceptual and clinical application of the socioemotional assessment process.